cerse/2023-05-31-Roslin/README.md

 * External visitors (not University of Edinburgh affiliated) will be required to sign in at Reception, and pick up a visitor's ID badge

 **Parking**:
-Cars need to be registered at Reception.
 Parking is free of charge.
+However, cars need to be registered at Reception to avoid a parking ticket.

 ## Code of Conduct